seqscope/NovaScope/docs/installation/env_setup.md

 ```

 ??? note "`python`"
-    If your Python environment was set up using a Python accessed through a module, specify the same Python module in the envmodules section to maintain the environment.
+    If your Python environment was set up using a Python accessed through a module, specify the same Python module in the `envmodules` section to maintain the environment.
 If using a local Python installation (not through `module load`), DO NOT INCLUDE any Python module here.

 ??? note "`samtools`"
     Using `envmodules` to load `samtools` can be an alternative to specifying its path in [`tools`](#tools).

     The given example is designed for instances where `samtools` is integrated into the `Bioinformatics` module system, which necessitates loading the `Bioinformatics` module prior to loading `samtools`.
 In this case, provide all modules that required to be loaded in the correct order, joint by `&&`.

 ## Reference Databases

 Define all necessary reference databases for the input species in the `ref` field.

 ### (1) Reference Genome Index for Alignment
-Specify the reference genome index for alignment with the `align` parameter.
+Specify the alignment reference genome index in the `align` field.
 Reference genome indices can be accessed via the [cellranger download](https://www.10xgenomics.com/support/software/cell-ranger/downloads) page.
-Users can also generate their own reference genome index; detailed instructions for building the STAR index from a reference file are provided in the [Requirements](./requirement.md) section.
+Users can also generate their own reference genome index.
+Detailed instructions for building the STAR index are provided in the [Requirements](./requirement.md) section.

-### (2) Reference Gene List Directories for Visualizing Spatial Expression Patterns
+### (2) Reference Gene List Files for Spatial Expression Visualization

-The `genelists` parameter should point to the directory containing species-specific gene lists, which are crucial for visualizing spatial expression patterns in Rule [sdge_visual](../fulldoc/rules/sdge_visual.md).
+The `genelists` field should point to the directory containing species-specific gene lists, which are crucial for visualizing spatial expression patterns in Rule [sdge_visual](../fulldoc/rules/sdge_visual.md).
 This directory must include files named `<gene_group>.genes.tsv` (e.g., `MT.genes.tsv`), with each file listing gene names line-by-line.

 NovaScope provides precompiled gene lists for [mouse (version: mm39)](https://github.com/seqscope/NovaScope/tree/main/info/genelists/mm39) and [human (version: hg38)](https://github.com/seqscope/NovaScope/tree/main/info/genelists/hg38).
-If the `genelists` parameter is not specified in the `config_env.yaml`, NovaScope defaults to using these files.
+If the `genelists` field is not specified in the `config_env.yaml`, NovaScope defaults to using these files.
 Alternatively, users may provide their own custom gene list files.

 ### (3) (Optional) Reference Gene Information for Gene Filtering

 !!! info
     Gene information files are necessary only if additional functionalities of NovaScope are utilized.

-The `geneinfo` parameter specifies the path of gene information files needed for gene filtering.
-NovaScope provides ready-to-use gene information files for [mouse (version: mm39)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Mus_musculus.GRCm39.107.names.tsv.gz), [human (version: hg38)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Homo_sapiens.GRCh38.107.names.tsv.gz), and [chick (version: g6a)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Gallus_gallus.GRCg6a.106.names.tsv.gz).
-If `geneinfo` is absent, NovaScope uses these files from [FICTURE](https://seqscope.github.io/ficture/).
+The `geneinfo` field specifies the path of gene information files needed for gene filtering.

+By Default, NovaScope use the precompiled gene information files, including one for [mouse (version: mm39)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Mus_musculus.GRCm39.107.names.tsv.gz), one for [human (version: hg38)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Homo_sapiens.GRCh38.107.names.tsv.gz), and one for [chick (version: g6a)](https://github.com/seqscope/NovaScope/blob/dev/info/geneinfo/Gallus_gallus.GRCg6a.106.names.tsv.gz).
+I

-Only under the following conditions, users need to prepare and specify a gene information file in the geneinfo: a. the input datasets are from species other than human or mouse; b. the version of the dataset is different from that of the precompiled files (human: hg38; mouse: mm39, chick: g6a).
+Only under the following conditions, users need to prepare and specify a gene information file in the `geneinfo` field: a. the input datasets are from species other than human or mouse; b. the version of the dataset is different from that of the precompiled files (human: hg38; mouse: mm39, chick: g6a).

 !!! tip
     Ensure that the reference files match the species of your input data.